polito-img/MD-AIOs/README.md

 ACM Transactions on Multimedia Computing, Communications, and Applications (ACM TOMM), vol. 20, Jun 2024, pp. 1-27,
 DOI: 10.1145/3664198 (ISSN: 1551-6857) ([freely available to anyone as open access](https://doi.org/10.1145/3664198))

 The software is provided free of charge, see [LICENSE.txt](./LICENSE.txt) file for further conditions.
-We kindly ask anyone using the software to cite the previous paper.
+*We kindly ask anyone using this software to cite the previous paper*.

 **NOTE**: Due to its large size (1.5+ GB), the full set of data files (.mat files) must be downloaded from [https://media.polito.it/MD-AIOs](https://media.polito.it/MD-AIOs)